Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/Pointers/README.md

 ## Array and pointer

 Declare an array and a pointer, let the pointer point to the array and print addresses of the elements of the array and their values using pointer.

+## Struct and pointer

+Write a program that defines a structure stEmployee representing employee details, including their name and salary.
+The program should create a structure variable Employee1 and a pointer ptr to the structure type.
+The Employee1 variable should be initialized with a name "Khadija Rejjaoui" and a salary of 5000.
+The program should display the name and salary of Employee1 using regular variable access.
+Then, it should use the pointer ptr to access and display the name and salary of Employee1.
+After that, change the values of Employee1 using the pointer ptr, and display the updated name and salary using the pointer.